-WFIS was created 50 years ago to be the advocate for private schools with state and federal agencies, to ensure legislative policy includes the considerations of private schools, and to be the conduit between the various private school constituency groups.
-Under COVID-19, WFIS also became connected with local city councils and county health officials as each region was dealing with unique situations and policies.
+WFIS was created over 50 years ago to advocate for private schools with state and federal agencies, to ensure legislative policy includes the considerations of private schools, and to be the conduit between the various private school constituency groups.
+Under COVID-19, WFIS also connected with local city councils, educational school districts (ESDs), and county health officials as regional communities dealt with unique situations and policies.

 Benefit of WFIS Membership

 The greatest perk of WFIS membership is the access to information and resources WFIS provides to our members.
 School leaders and staff can reach out with questions about anything related to your school community and WFIS will respond within 48 hrs or less with answers or suggestions.
 Other benefits include: